ALGORITHM2025

 Waiting for input.

 Acknowledgment.
-Thanks are due to Albert Visser University of Utrecht for timely criticism and guidance.
+Thanks to Albert Visser University of Utrecht for timely criticism and guidance.

 Illustration: Recurrence relations are computationally expressive.